ds-wizard/h2020-dmp-template/README.md

 ### 1.12.1

-- Fix extra `endif`
+- Fixed extra `endif`

 ### 1.12.0

-- Update for `dsw:root:2.5.0`
+- Updated for `dsw:root:2.5.0`

 ### 1.11.0

-- Switch from `wkhtmltopdf` to `weasyprint` for PDF
+- Switched from `wkhtmltopdf` to `weasyprint` for PDF
-- Improve styling for PDF and HTML
+- Improved styling for PDF and HTML
-- Fix (non-)reference data in data summary
+- Fixed (non-)reference data in data summary
-- Align data openness with the KM
+- Aligned data openness with the KM
-- Fix privacy use / cannot use issue
+- Fixed privacy use / cannot use issue

 ### 1.10.0

-- Add versions overview / change tracker table
+- Added versions overview / change tracker table
 - Adjusted to template metamodel version 11 (released in DSW 3.20.0)

 ### 1.9.1

-- Fix use of "Describe your SOP (Standard Operating Procedure) for file naming" (`9ff389f0-2236-48cf-880c-040ea1bb0d2f`)
+- Fixed use of "Describe your SOP (Standard Operating Procedure) for file naming" (`9ff389f0-2236-48cf-880c-040ea1bb0d2f`)

 ### 1.9.0